-This commitment was substantially completed, although the bill to institutionalize EITI was not passed (two House and two Senate bills were filed) and the contracts portal did not integrate beneficial ownership.12 Beyond the intended milestone, in 2021, PH-EITI launched a beneficial ownership registry on its website.
-13 While 39 companies partially or fully disclosed beneficial ownership information, the registry is not yet comprehensive - For instance, this offered disclosures from 36 of the Philippines' 278 mining companies (13%).
-14 In terms of the commitment's other milestones, the Department of Finance (DOF) centralized publicly available extractives information, linking EITI databases to the portal15 and sharing EITIrelated datasets in the old, deactivated Open Data PH portal.
-It also added a public feedback form to the PH-EITI portal, 16 although this was not widely used.
-17 To support uptake, the DOF conducted awareness-raising efforts with national government agencies, private companies, and CSOs.
+This commitment was substantially completed, although the bill to institutionalize EITI was not passed (two House and two Senate bills were filed) and the contracts portal did not integrate beneficial ownership.12 Beyond the intended milestone, in 2021, PH-EITI launched a beneficial ownership registry on its website.13 While 39 companies partially or fully disclosed beneficial ownership information, the registry is not yet comprehensive - For instance, this offered disclosures from 36 of the Philippines' 278 mining companies (13%).14 In terms of the commitment's other milestones, the Department of Finance (DOF) centralized publicly available extractives information, linking EITI databases to the portal15 and sharing EITI-related datasets in the old, deactivated Open Data PH portal.
+It also added a public feedback form to the PH-EITI portal,16 although this was not widely used.17 To support uptake, the DOF conducted awareness-raising efforts with national government agencies, private companies, and CSOs.
 However, in terms of usability, the reports and data in the EITI portal were not available in forms interpretable to local stakeholders or small mining industry players.
 18 The Department also added gender and employment data fields to the company reporting template for the 7th PH-EITI reporting cycle and published studies on women employed in large-scale mining companies19 and the feasibility of mainstreaming EITI data.20 However, there was no evidence of action taken in response to these data and studies during the implementation period.
 Additionally, the Sectoral Transparency Alliance on Natural Resource Governance in Cebu, Inc. (STANCE) convened an Extractive Industries Transparency Forum for Cebu (one of the Philippines' 81 provinces).
 The local government of the municipality of San Fernando made verbal commitments for a municipal-level extractives transparency initiative, which did not move beyond the initial stage during the implementation period.
 STANCE also conducted community-based trainings on EITI and natural resource governance as well as a scoping study of small-scale extractives in Cebu.
-However, STANCE noted that overall, impact was limited by lack of support from the provincial government for relevant executive or legislative action and by gaps in understanding of the extractive industry and EITI.
-Civil society organizations reported that a restrictive operating environment and redtagging impacted their wider work on extractives and human rights, and the resulting reputational damage was an obstacle to engaging with local stakeholders.
-They also reported a need for greater financial support and capacity building.21 In terms of overall engagement with EITI, the Philippines had a hiatus from the initiative in early 2022.22
+STANCE lobbied for a relevant ordinance, which reached a second reading, but had not passed by April 2023.
+Civil society organizations reported that a restrictive operating environment and red-tagging impacted their wider work on extractives and human rights, and the resulting reputational damage was an obstacle to engaging with local stakeholders.
+They also reported a need for greater financial support and capacity building.
+In terms of overall engagement with EITI, the Philippines had a hiatus from the initiative in early 2022.